A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Because Medicaid expansion was expected to be a given in every state, the law was written so that premium subsidies in the exchange are not available to people with incomes below the poverty level.
 They were supposed to have access to Medicaid instead.

 Unfortunately for millions of uninsured Americans, in 2012 the Supreme Court ruled that states could not be penalized for opting out of Medicaid expansion.
-And a dozen states have not yet expanded their programs.
+And 11 states have not yet expanded their programs.

-As a result of those 12 states’ refusal to accept federal funding to expand Medicaid, the Kaiser Family Foundation estimates there are 2.2 million people in the coverage gap across 11 of those states (although Wisconsin has not expanded Medicaid under the ACA, BadgerCare Medicaid is available for residents with incomes up to the poverty level, so there is no coverage gap in Wisconsin).
+As a result of the holdout states’ refusal to accept federal funding to expand Medicaid, KFF estimates there are nearly 2 million people in the coverage gap across nine of those states (although Wisconsin has not expanded Medicaid under the ACA, BadgerCare Medicaid is available for residents with incomes up to the poverty level, so there is no coverage gap in Wisconsin); note that KFF’s data does not include North Carolina, since Medicaid expansion is slated to begin there in late 2023.

 Being in the coverage gap means you have no realistic access to health insurance.
 These are people with incomes below the poverty level, so they are not eligible for subsidies in the exchange.
 But they are also not eligible for their state’s Medicaid program.